EKal-aa/orange-support-files/doc/diagram_partition_boundaries.md

 ```

+There are no settings for this script.

-Usage in the canvas
+## Usage in the canvas

 ![](images/dia_partition_boundary_01.png)

-Data
+## Data

 ![](images/dia_partition_boundary_02.png)

-There are no settings for this script.

 ## Setting in tree widget: Limit the maximal tree depth to: 4